VinodKumar-1729/OperatingSystem_Notes/IO_SchedulingAlgorithms.md

 2. **Priority-Based I/O Scheduling**:
    - Sometimes, I/O requests are prioritized based on the importance of the requesting process.
 High-priority requests are serviced before lower-priority ones.
 However, this can lead to **priority inversion**, where lower-priority processes are starved if high-priority processes constantly dominate the I/O queue.

----

-That covers the detailed breakdown of I/O scheduling algorithms from basic to advanced concepts.